Stimpy's Invention: Writing

+Bob Camp (pictured in 2015) conceptualized the story of "Stimpy's Invention", impressing Kricfalusi.

-The executives wanted to have the scenes where Stimpy uses a duck as a tool, Ren whacks Stimpy with a folded newspaper, and Ren grins so wildly "that the top of his head separated from his lower jaw."
-Some of the more extreme elements of the story were removed, despite that much of the material that the executives objected to was not removed and went to air anyway.
-In a 2008 interview, Kricfalusi stated he had to strongly persuade producer Vanessa Coffey to approve production on "Stimpy's Invention," as the team lost a month because of issues beyond their control.
-He mentioned that both "Space Madness" and "Stimpy's Invention" were initially rejected by Nickelodeon before convincing them otherwise—ironically, they went on to become the show's most popular episodes.
+The executives wanted to include a scene where Stimpy uses a duck as a tool, Ren whacks Stimpy with a folded newspaper, and the latter grins so wildly "that the top of his head separated from his lower jaw".
+Some of the more extreme elements of the story were removed, despite that much of the material that the executives objected to made it on the final cut.
+In a 2008 interview, Kricfalusi revealed he had to strongly persuade producer Vanessa Coffey to approve production on "Stimpy's Invention", as the team lost a month because of issues beyond their control.
+He mentioned that both "Space Madness" and "Stimpy's Invention" were initially rejected by Nickelodeon before convincing them otherwise.
+Retrospectively, they are considered the show's most popular episodes.

-Vincent Waller stated that the network executives disliked Stimpy's use of a duck to solder together the Happy Helmet due to concerns that it might inspire children to imitate using ducks as tools and wanted Stimpy to use a woodpecker instead.
+Vincent Waller stated that the network executives of Nickelodeon disliked Stimpy's use of a duck to create the Happy Helmet due to concerns of children imitating the scene with using ducks as tools.
+They preferred Stimpy to use a woodpecker instead.
 According to Waller, there were concerns that the scene was too painful for the duck, suggesting that having its head interact with hard metal in such a way could cause harm.
 Kricfalusi sent out a memo that stated the animation team was going to draw a duck as he recalled: "I just sent them back a note saying, 'No.'"

 In interviews, Kricfalusi stated that the episode faced significant delays due to prolonged approval processes.
-When the storyboard was originally reviewed, executives didn't understand it and wanted it scrapped immediately.
-He said he had to plead with Coffey, producer of The Ren & Stimpy Show, to move forward with it.
-Despite Coffey approving the story outline, Kricfalusi noted that Will McRobb was against the concept since its beginning, expressing concern over a cartoon about mind control for children—an objection Kricfalusi claimed not to understand.
+When the storyboard was originally reviewed, executives misunderstood it and initially wanted it scrapped.
+He said he had to plead with Coffey to move forward with it.
+Despite Coffey's approval of the story outline, Kricfalusi noted that Will McRobb was against the concept since its beginning, expressing concern over a cartoon about mind control for children—an objection Kricfalusi claimed not to understand.
 Coffey admitted to having disagreements with Kricfalusi over the story's content, but denied Kricfalusi's claim that she wanted to veto the episode.
-Several scenes were censored by the network executives, most notably a scene where Ren, under the control of the Happy Helmet, submissively licks Stimpy, which did not make it past the storyboard phase, owing to its homoerotic elements.
+Several scenes were censored by the network executives, including a scene where Ren, under the control of the Happy Helmet, submissively licks Stimpy, which did not make it past the storyboard phase due to featuring homoerotic elements.